Surface-mediated reduction of ion-irradiation-induced damage in tungsten revealed by advanced ion channeling analysis

 Hence, instead of relying on a single critical stress to evaluate the dislocation-free zone, we propose to focus on the dynamic behavior of dislocation loops under the influence of external stress, i.e., drift motion of dislocation loops \cite{Hirth1982, Mehrer2007}.
 Under the force induced by the surface effect, $F$, the drift velocity of dislocation loops, $v_\text{D}$, can be calculated as follows:

 where $u$ is the loop mobility, which depends on the temperature, $T$, the Burgers vector of the loop, $b$, the loop diameter, $d$, the external stress, $\tau = F/\pi d b$, and the effective migration energy, $E_\text{m}$.
 Note that the drift velocity $v_\text{D}$ increases as the loop approaches the open surface, due to the higher surface force.
+The time required for a loop to cross a distance, $x_s$, before reaching the surface can be calculated by $\int_0^{x_s} dx/v_D(x)$.
 Using $E_\text{m} = 1.34$ eV (from dislocation annealing experiments \cite{Ferroni2015}), we can calculate that a loop takes 63.6 s to cross the dislocation-free zone (\mbox{83 nm}) at \mbox{800 K}.
 For calculation details, see Section 4 of Supplementary Materials.
 In ion-irradiation experiments, reaching a damage dose of 0.02 dpa typically requires an irradiation time on the order of 100 s \cite{Markelj2024}.
-The similarity between these timescales supports that the formation of large dislocation-free zone can be explained by the drift motion of loops at high temperature.
+The similarity between these timescales supports the idea that the drift motion of dislocation loops at elevated temperatures could provide a plausible explanation for the significant surface effect.
 Fig. \ref{Fig:surf_effect}(b) demonstrates the rapid decrease of the time needed for a dislocation loop to cross the dislocation-free zone (83 nm) with a higher irradiation temperature.
-This time also decreases with a smaller effective migration energy.
-The effective migration energy in Eq. (\ref{Eq:drift_v}) should represent an average value.
-Therefore, dislocation loops with smaller migration energies can traverse a greater distance before reaching the surface, contributing to the formation of the transition region.
-Experimental studies \cite{Yao2008, Yi2015a} on BCC metals indicate that the surface effect should also depend on the surface orientation, with the \hkl(111) surface being the most efficient at absorbing 1/2\hkl<111> loops.
-Since our sample surface is also \hkl(111), this orientation further amplifies the surface effect.

-Defect mobility has been recognized as a key parameter that can be tuned by specific material design to improve radiation resistance \cite{Granberg2016, Atwani2019, Nori2025}.
-Although previous studies have shown that suppressing dislocation mobility reduces radiation damage in highly concentrated alloys, such as multicomponent concentrated single phase alloys \cite{Granberg2016}, our work demonstrates that increased dislocation mobility drives the thermally enhanced surface effect observed here.
-Thus, the preference for higher or lower defect mobility in achieving radiation tolerance is expected to depend critically on the intrinsic properties of the material and the prevailing operating conditions.
-In addition, our study indicates that surface effects may not be neglected when simulating long-time-scale defect evolution at elevated temperatures; otherwise, defect motion would be mainly dominated by random diffusion, leading to an underestimation of possible coherent drift motion.
+While this time is below 100 s at 800 K, it increases to $\sim 10^{15}$ s at 300 K. Hence, the temperature strongly affects the drift behavior of dislocation loops.